 Clarifications for the Walkers Haute Route Book

-We were able to follow the Walker’s Haute Book by Kev Reynolds (2019 Edition) without any issues, meaning we never had to backtrack.
+We were able to follow the Walker’s Haute Book by Kev Reynolds (the sixth edition from 2019; there is now an updated version) without any issues, meaning we never had to backtrack.
 But there were a few times during this stage we felt a little more clarification would have helped so we are providing that clarification here.

 Hotel Alpina: We took the right-hand option after Hotel Alpina as the book suggested.
 The book then states to go straight at all junctions on the way to Chez-les-Reuses.
 The first junction we saw split like a “Y” where a grassy path goes straight-left and a rocky dirt path goes straight-right.
 Take the straight-right path.